evajavadev/ExamplesOnBuilderPattern/README.md

 Here [Pankaj](https://www.youtube.com/user/JournalDev), guiding on how to code `builders` from his article [Builder Design Pattern in Java](https://www.journaldev.com/1425/builder-design-pattern-in-java).

-I did a "sout" (`System.out.println` in IntelliJ) to start out.
-When printing an object to a print stream, it will return a string representation of the hash code.
-And this integer just tells were
+I did a "sout" (IntelliJ's `System.out.println`) to start out.
+When printing an object to a print stream, it will return a string representation of a hash code.
+This integer just tells the place were the variable's content resides.

+...

 ![the first promt on computer components](/images/soutComputerComponents1.jpg)